The Bankrate promise

-Digging into the inner workings of your credit card rewards might seem like an intimidating plunge at first, but the extra elbow grease is worth it.
-For instance, exploring your card terms will reveal that you earn cash back based on the business’ merchant category code (MCC).
+Digging into the inner workings of your credit card rewards might sound intimidating, but the extra elbow grease is worth it.
+For instance, exploring your card terms will reveal that you earn cash back based on the business’ merchant category code — or MCC.

 This hidden knowledge can help you learn what makes your rewards program tick.
 Read on for the ins and outs of MCCs — and how to earn maximum cash back with your cash back credit card.

 What is a merchant category code?

 Merchant category codes are four-digit numbers that credit card networks — like Visa, Mastercard, American Express and Discover — mainly use to classify businesses in order to track consumer spending.
 They collect this information to protect you from fraud, assign rewards and gather marketing data that fine-tune their products.

 It’s important to remember that each network has its own specific merchant category code list and definitions for which purchases or retailers count.

 Why didn’t I earn cash back on a purchase at a certain store?

 This boils down to two things: your rewards card’s bonus category definition and your network’s MCC classification.

 Some credit cards have broader category definitions.
-For instance, the Chase Freedom Flex℠ offers online shopping rewards on Amazon.com, Walmart and PayPal purchases (to name a few) at various points this year based on its 2022 cash back calendar.
+For instance, the Chase Freedom Flex℠* occasionally offers online shopping rewards on Amazon.com, Walmart and PayPal purchases, based on its quarterly cash back calendar.

 Meanwhile, the Bank of America® Customized Cash Rewards credit card has an in-depth online shopping category that covers major retailers like Amazon.com, Walmart.com and Target.com, all the way up to specialty merchants like Etsy.com.